ministryofjustice/analytics-platform-ops/README.md

   3. `$ terraform plan` - check that Terraform plans to create two S3 buckets (Terraform and Kops state) and a root DNS zone in Route53.
   4. `$ terraform apply` to create resources

+### NFS server licensing

+User network home directories are provided by [SoftNAS from AWS Marketplace](https://aws.amazon.com/marketplace/pp/B01BJC4JI6?qid=1495795249740&sr=0-3&ref_=srh_res_product_title).
+The default image defined in Terraform uses a per-terabyte consumption billing model; if required storage exceeds 1TB the [per server version](https://aws.amazon.com/marketplace/pp/B00PJ9FGVU?qid=1495795249740&sr=0-2&ref_=srh_res_product_title) will be more cost effective.

+**Before proceeding with setup of a new environment the SoftNAS subscription must be accepted manually at the URL(s) above.**

 ### Defining new environment
 1. Copy example Terraform resources from `infra/terraform/environments/example` to `infra/terraform/environments/YOUR_ENV`